-Take note that you “failed to pass” your exam.
-You may not have passed the NCLEX exam, but if you got this far, you certainly haven’t failed.
-So let’s get down to the business of next steps and get you ready to lasso the boards and pass them.
+If you fail the NCLEX®, you will likely feel down on yourself.
+Don’t let this deter you!
+Let’s get down to the business of next steps and get you ready to lasso the boards and pass them.

 - Contact your BON/RB and notify them that you plan to retake the exam.

 - Determine what fees or materials you need to submit to the BON/RB.

 - Re-register with Pearson VUE and pay the fee.

 - Wait to receive your new (Authorization to Test) ATT email.

 - Schedule your new exam.